Loviisa: 18th century

-The town of Degerby was founded on the grounds of the Degerby horse stable in Pernaja in 1745 as a frontier and fortress town.
-Eastern Finland needed a new staple town because the eastern border had shifted in the 1743 Treaty of Åbo.
-The only staple town in eastern Finland, Hamina, was left beyond the border.
+The town of Degerby was founded on the grounds of the Degerby horse stable in Pernå in 1745 as a frontier and fortress town.
+Eastern Finland needed a new stable town because the eastern border had shifted in the 1743 Treaty of Åbo.
+The only stable town in eastern Finland, Hamina, was left beyond the border.
 King Adolf Frederick of Sweden visited Degerby in 1752 and renamed the town as Loviisa after his wife, Queen Louisa Ulrika of Prussia.
 The first mayor of Loviisa from 1747 to 1765 was Jacob af Forselles, who had fled from Hamina and bought the Petjärvi (Strömfors) ironworks together with Anders Nohrström.

-In 1748 construction of the Loviisa fortress started, but the construction ground to a halt because of financial difficulties in the kingdom of Sweden.
+In 1748 construction of the Loviisa fortress started, but it soon ground to a halt because of financial difficulties in the kingdom of Sweden.
 Only part of the outer battlements were constructed.
 The bastions Rosen and Ungern to the east of the current city centre serve as reminders of the history of the fortress town.
 The Svartholm fortress to the south of the town was built at the same time as the Loviisa fortress.
 This marine fortress was meant to protect the town from the seaside and provide a safe harbour for the coastal fleet of Sweden.
 The Swedish era in Svartholm ended in 1808 when the fortress surrendered to the Russians almost without resistance.